 What’s Their Purpose?

-It’s strange, but there isn’t really any documentation on the creation and purpose of the windows.
+It’s strange, but there isn’t any documentation on the creation and purpose of the windows.
 However, there is a lot of folklore behind the strange orientation of the windows.
 Since it’s Halloween, we’ll share some with you!

 Because of the notorious Witch Trials in Salem, Massachusetts, the entire New England area is filled with lore about witches.
-Witch Windows are no exception.
+Witch Windows is no exception.
 As the legend tells it, these windows were specially designed to prevent witches from flying through them.
 How, exactly?
-It’s actually quite comical.
+It’s quite comical.
 You see, witches sit upright on the broomsticks they use to fly about while scaring New England communities, and the slant in these windows is supposed to prevent them from flying through the window without being knocked off.

 True story, or so it’s said.

-Coffin Windows were Designed to Remove Corpses from Homes
+Coffin Windows Were Designed to Remove Corpses from Homes

 Witch windows are also occasionally known as coffin windows.
 Some say it’s because they are shaped like a coffin, but other folklore maintains the windows were used to remove bodies that had died on the top floor of a house.
-Since the stairwells in many of these homes are so narrow, it was hard to carry a coffin with a corpse in it downstairs, so people would use these windows to slide the coffin out onto the roof of house.
+Since the stairwells in many of these homes are so narrow, it was hard to carry a coffin with a corpse in it downstairs, so people would use these windows to slide the coffin out onto the roof of the house.

-How they got it down from there is another story, which why this theory seems just as plausible as the design being used to prevent witches from flying through them on a broomstick.
+How they got it down from there is another story, which is why this theory seems just as plausible as the design being used to prevent witches from flying through them on a broomstick.

 The More Plausible Explanations